Aya-Abdellatif/rain-seekers/README.md

 # 🌧️ RainSeekers

-RainSeekers is a web application developed for the **NASA Space Apps Hackathon**.
+RainSeekers is a web application developed for the **NASA Space Apps Hackathon 2025**.
 It predicts **temperature, pressure, humidity, and wind speed** for a given location and date, then evaluates whether specific activities (like going on a picnic, visiting the beach, or hosting a concert) are suitable for that day.

 Our mission: **Help people plan better, safer, and more enjoyable activities by making NASA’s weather data accessible to everyone.**